1mdalamin1/vueLaravel/readme.txt

 = AUTOMATIC INSTALLATION =

 Automatic installation is the easiest option.
-To automatically install Slider Text Scroll WP, log in to your WordPress dashboard, navigate the Plugins menu, and click Add New.
+To automatically install Button Text Changer WC, log in to your WordPress dashboard, navigate the Plugins menu, and click Add New.

-In the search field, type Slider Text Scroll WP, and click Search Plugins.
+In the search field, type Button Text Changer WC, and click Search Plugins.
 Once you've found our business directory plugin, you install it by clicking Install Now.

 = MANUAL INSTALLATION =

 The manual installation method involves downloading our Directory plugin and uploading it to your webserver via your favorite FTP application.
 The WordPress codex will tell you more [here](https://wordpress.org/documentation/article/manage-plugins/).
 [GeoDirectory basic installation](https://docs.wpgeodirectory.com/category/7-installation)

-1. Upload `slider-text-scroll` to the `/wp-content/plugins/` directory
+1. Upload `button-text-changer-wc` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress